ConorGilesDoran/MSc_Thesis_Transcriptomics/README.md

 # MSc_Thesis_Transcriptomics

-Repository for all R scripts and results associated with my research dissertation for the MSc Bioinformatics and Computational Biology degree in University College Cork.
+Repository for all R scripts and results associated with my research dissertation for the MSc Bioinformatics and Computational Biology degree in University College Cork, 2022.

 #### Project title:
 "Transcriptomic analysis of the substantia nigra reveals alterations in key biological systems involved in the pathogenesis of Parkinson’s Disease"